-(b) Employees shall, as a condition of employment, enrol in the Group Life Plan and shall complete the appropriate payroll deduction authorization forms.
+(b) Employees shall as a condition of employment, enrol in the Group Life Plan and shall complete the appropriate payroll deduction authorization forms.

-- (c) The Group Life Plan shall include the following provisions for accidental dismemberment: - (1) loss of both hands or feet the principal sum - (2) loss of sight of both eyes the principal sum - (3) loss of one hand and one foot the principal sum - (4) loss of one hand or one foot and sight of one eye the principal sum - (5) loss of one hand or one foot.....one-half the principal sum - (6) loss of sight of one eyeone-half the principal sum

-(d) The Commission and the Union agree to implement an Advanced Payment Program for the terminally ill under the circumstances described in Information Appendix 1.
+- (c) The Group Life Plan shall include the following provisions for accidental dismemberment: - (1) loss of both hands or feet the principal sum; - (2) loss of sight of both eyes the principal sum; - (3) loss of one hand and one foot the principal sum; - (4) loss of one hand or one foot and sight of one eyethe principal sum; - (5) loss of one hand or one foot......one-half the principal sum; - (6) loss of sight of one eye one-half the principal sum; - (d) The Commission and the Union agree to implement an Advanced Payment Program for the terminally ill under the circumstances described in Information Appendix 1. - (e) Commission employees will be insured against accidental death resulting from travel by air on Commission business as provided under the BC government policy.